xnuinside/omymodels/docs/README.rst

    :alt: badge3

 O!
-My Models (omymodels) is a library to generate from SQL DDL Python Models for GinoORM (I hope to add several more ORMs in future) and Pydantic.
+My Models (omymodels) is a library to generate from SQL DDL Python Models for GinoORM (I hope to add several more ORMs in future), Pydantic classes and Python Dataclasses (dataclasses module).

-By default method **create_models** generate GinoORM models, to ger Pydantic models output use argument ``models_type='pydantic'``
+By default method **create_models** generate GinoORM models, to get Pydantic models output use argument ``models_type='pydantic'``

 For example,